Skip to main content

 — Photo courtesy Philly Bike Ride

 The Philly Bike Ride invites cyclists of all skill levels to cruise through 20 miles of car-free streets.
-The closed-course route takes bicyclists from the Philadelphia Museum of Art and back, ending with a festival featuring music, food and activities.
+The closed-course route takes bicyclists from the Philadelphia Art Museum and back, ending with a festival featuring music, food and activities.

 Registration is required to participate in the Philly Bike Ride, but the finish-line festival is open to the public and free to attend.